Emergency Services Advisory Committee

 More specifically, the Emergency Services Advisory Committee will advise County Council regarding:

-i. policies related to emergency planning and preparedness, public education and the selection of programs and projects including the Joint Emergency Preparedness Program (JEPP);
+policies related to emergency planning and preparedness, public education and the selection of programs and projects;

-iii. matters related to the provision of 9-1-1 service and the periodic revisions of the County mapping database;
+matters related to the provision of 9-1-1 service and the periodic revisions of the County mapping database and GIS information;

-The County of Lennox and Addington Emergency Services Advisory Committee will be comprised of nine (9) members as follows:
+The County of Lennox and Addington Emergency Services Advisory Committee will be comprised of eight (8) members as follows: